Ivan Sandrof Lifetime Achievement Award

 The Ivan Sandrof Lifetime Achievement Award, established in 1981, is an annual literary award presented by the National Book Critics Circle in honor of its first president, Ivan Sandrof.
 The award "is given to a person or institution who has, over time, made significant contributions to book culture."
 The Sandrof Award has also been presented as the "Ivan Sandrof Award for Lifetime Achievement in Publishing" and the "Ivan Sandrof Award, Contribution to American Arts & Letters."

 Recipients

+In 2021, the Sandrof Award was divided into two separate awards.
+The Sandrof Award continued to be given to a person for a contribution to book culture, while the Toni Morrison Achievement Award was given to an organization that met the same criteria.